 In prior years, Kathy spoke regularly for the Planned Giving Committee for the Arthritis Foundation, New York Chapter, Hudson Valley Branch until it closed and she won the Volunteer of the Year Award in 2002.
 She has lectured on various aspects of estate planning for the New York State Bar Association, the Pace Law School Continuing Legal Education program, the Family Law Center, and for many and varied community groups.
 Earlier in her career, Kathy volunteered at the Gay Men’s Health Crisis and helped create their Will drafting clinic in 1989, writing forms and supervising other attorneys.

-In practice since 1978, Kathy still very much enjoys the work she does — making order out of chaos and bringing information and comfort to her clients.
+Kathy has been in practice since 1978, and still very much enjoys the work she does — making order out of chaos and bringing information and comfort to her clients.

 - Current Member of